wp-plugins/flash-calendar/readme.txt

 Perform a new installation for the calendar
 *  Log in to the administrator panel for installing the calendar
 *  Go to Plugins Add > New > Upload.
-*  Click on “Choose file” (“Browse”) and select the Spider Flash Calendar zip file.
+*  Click on "Choose file" ("Browse") and select the Spider Flash Calendar zip file.
-*  Click the “Upload&Install” button for uploading and installing the calendar.
+*  Click the "Upload&Install" button for uploading and installing the calendar.
-*  Click the “Activate Plugin” button for activating the calendar plugin.
+*  Click the "Activate Plugin" button for activating the calendar plugin.
 If the installation of the calendar is successful, you will see a notification message.
 If any problem occurs during the installation of the calendar , please contact us info@web-dorado.com.

 == Spider Flash Calendar Step by step guide Step 2 ==